cryptidtech/bs/README.md

 When discussing distributed systems we speak of networks of peers connected together with links.
 A network consists of peers with links that reference other peers.
-The links are an identifier that may reference the peer, a service provided by a peer, or data stored by a peer.
+The links are an identifier that either reference a peer, a service provided by a peer, or data stored by a peer.
 A link does not necessarily imply an active network connection but does imply that one will be created when the link is used to execute the distributed functions of the network.

 All distributed systems are chaotic in nature meaning that the range and trends in network behavior observed over time are impossible to predict from the current conditions.
 However, distributed systems may be categorized into two buckets based on their long-term stability and resilience in the face of the corrosive effects of time.
-One category—*unstable* systems—are those that exist at a point in time but due to the design characteristics dictating peer and link behavior they are *not* biased towards stability and never trend towards *metastability*.
-These unstable systems often have many small localized networks of peers but they never seem to conglomerate into a single long-term network.
+One category—*unstable* systems—are those that exist at a given point in time—say t0—but due to the design characteristics of the peer and links they are *not* biased towards stability and never trend towards *metastability*.
+Unstable systems often have many small localized networks of peers but they never seem to conglomerate into a single long-term network.
 You never get *THE* network—as in *THE* World Wide Web—arrising spontaneously from *unstable* preconditions.
-The primary example of an *unstable* network is the global identity "Web of Trust".
+The primary example of an *unstable* network is the various attempts at building a global "Web of Trust".
 Despite decades old standards and long-established market conditions, we still do not have *THE* Web of Trust.
-This is likely due to the characteristics of pubkey links.
+This is likely due to using pubkeys as the identifiers and links in the network.

-The other category—*metastable* systems—are those with peer and node characteristics that bias the chaos towards the accretion of a single, stable network.
+The other category—*metastable* systems—are those with peer and link characteristics that bias it towards the accretion of a single, stable network.
 These *metastable* networks start with a set of preconditions that make *THE* network innevitable from the common usage patterns.
 The primary example in this category is *THE* World Wide Web.
 This is also likely due to the characteristics of URL links in the system.

 One key insight that comes from comparing pubkey links with URL links is that pubkeys links can only be in one of two states—*valid* or *invalid*—while URLs